leo9/StockX/README.md

 * **style**: String, e.g. Jordan
 * **fullName**: String, e.g. Jordan 1 Retro High
 3. Responses:
 * **200**: JSON string of {"avgTrueToSize":VALUE}.
-VALUE is a number with at most 2 decimal places.
+VALUE is a number.
 If VALUE is -1 meaning there is currenly no data for the specific shoes.
 * **400**: Bad Request.
 Please find whether fullName, OR brand and style are given in input.
 * **500**  Internal Error.
 This is when backend service lost connection to db or other internal errors.
 4. **Special Notes: Either fullName alone or brand and style together should be given.** If only brand is given, the request will be treated as bad request.